Djokovic matches Federer's record with 6th ATP Finals title - NewsBreak

 Djokovic started strongly in Turin and had two break points in Ruud’s very first service game.
 The Norwegian managed to recover although he was also forced to save another break point in the eighth game.

 Djokovic finally broke Ruud’s serve at the fourth time of asking.
-And it was at a crucial moment, on set point, and he ecstatically pumped his fist in the air after Ruud sent a backhand long.
+And it was at a crucial moment, on set point, and the Serbian ecstatically pumped his fist in the air after Ruud sent a backhand long.

 The seventh-seeded Djokovic broke again in the fourth game of the second set and there was no way back for Ruud.